How the Body Reorganizes Itself Through Movement

 When you move slow enough that the brain has to pay attention, the body can find a different way.
 Tension that has been chronic for years can suddenly let go because the body finally has a chance to feel something other than the habit.
 This is the principle behind Feldenkrais, certain qigong forms, and most somatic methods.

-It's also why people in Berkeley who have done years of yoga, weight training, and running can show up still holding the same shoulder pattern they had at twenty.
+It's also why people who have done years of yoga, weight training, and running can show up still holding the same shoulder pattern they had at twenty.
 The body doesn't get reorganized by repetition.
 It gets reorganized by attention.

 Who this work is for